IMPACT LIVE

 EVA - The Next Era of Esports Virtual Arenas

-EVA announced its competitive roadmap in early 2026, which includes a Pro and Challenger League, and includes household names in esports such as G2, Team Vitality, GIANTX and more.
-We hear from them on what's next and how the business looks.
+EVA announced its competitive roadmap in early 2026, which includes a Pro and Challenger League, and includes household names in esports such as G2, SK Gaming, Team Vitality and more.
+More recently they announced a financing round of €35 million.

 Moderator